 It’s a good idea to do a little homework on a ghostwriter before you interview them.
 Start with their testimonial page.
 After all, it’s more important to read what others say about them than what they say about themselves.
 Also, review their writing samples to see if you like their style.

 Once you’ve determined that they have the experience and writing expertise, It’s important to find someone who you will mesh well with throughout the ghostwriting process.
 Writing a book is a financial investment, but also an endeavor of the heart; there is a balance.

 Pay your first installment and get started

 Once you have made your momentous decision, plan to make the first payment and sign the ghostwriting contract so you begin working on the project.
-These will be required by any professional writer.
+Any professional writer will require these.
 Don’t wait too long to make your decision.
-If you love a writer and know you want to hire them, don’t dawdle, because the more popular ghostwriters will get booked quickly.
+If you love a particular writer and know you want to hire that individual, don’t dawdle.
+Authors book the more popular ghostwriters quickly.

 Plan the time to work with your ghostwriter

 As your project unfolds, it’s important to answer your writer’s emails and phone messages promptly.
 After all, you and your ghostwriters are partners in this project.
 Your ghost needs you, assisting them to achieve your goals.
 For that reason, don’t allow too much time to go by without communication.

 When I work with a client I love to shoot emails back and forth throughout the week.
 I also find myself picking up the phone to talk to him or her at least once a month.